 In the chapter on Uranus the model of the Multidimensional Psyche is presented and explained, using the work of Roger Woolger and Stanislav Grof.

 Already in this first module you are handed important therapeutic tools that will stand you in good stead when working with clients.
-Upon completion of this first module you will have the interpretative skills in place that will allow you insight into the soul´s deepest drives and how they interlock with the Life Lived by the person: your client.
+Upon completion of this first module, you will have the interpretative skills in place that will allow you insight into the soul´s deepest drives and how they interlock with the Life Lived by the person: your client.

 WORKING THERAPEUTICALLY WITH THE MOON AND ITS NODES, EVOLUTIONARY AXIS: SPECIAL PLACEMENTS, PLANETARY METHOD

 The first part of this module is dedicated to restoring the Moon to its rightful place in EA chart analysis: as the point of maximum tension between her own south and north node.
 The meeting between the known (south node of the Moon) and the unknown (the north node of the Moon, which is felt by the Moon in the now instead of in the future) creates resistance.
 The Moon by house and sign is the response the person (i.e. the Moon) comes up with as the resistance is felt.
 Since the north node of the Moon is the facilitator of the soul´s intentions for the current life (i.e. the Pluto Polarity Point), the Moon´s response will have a direct bearing on soul evolution.
 This teaching on the Moon and her nodes is one of the four pillars supporting the edifice of therapeutic evolutionary astrology.
 The remaining three are: 1. the Trauma Helix 2.
 Chiron 3. the Planetary Nodes.